congatudo/congatudo-add-on/README.md

 * [Congatudo project](https://gitlab.com/congatudo) - Projects under develop for Cecotec Conga vacuum
 * [Lovelace Valetudo Map Card](https://github.com/TheLastProject/lovelace-valetudo-map-card) - Map card for Home Assistant
 * [I can't believe it's not Valetudo](https://github.com/Hypfer/ICantBelieveItsNotValetudo) - A companion service for PNG Maps
-* [Setting up Beta addon using WinSCP on a windows machine](https://github.com/Nismonx/conga-multiple-robots/tree/main) - This guide will help you with the file configuration in you robot using WinSCP
+* [Setting up Beta addon using WinSCP on a windows machine](https://github.com/Nismonx/conga-multiple-robots/tree/main) - This guide will help you with the file configuration in your robot using WinSCP